patx/micropie/README.md

 pip install jinja2 multipart aiofiles
 ```

 By default MicroPie will use the `json` library from Python's standard library.
 If you need faster performance you can use `orjson`.
 MicroPie *will* use `orjson` *if installed* by default.
 If it is not installed, MicroPie will fallback to `json`.
 This means with or without `orjson` installed MicroPie will still handle JSON requests/responses the same.
-To install `orjson` to take advantage of it's performance use:
+To install `orjson` and take advantage of it's performance, use:
 ```bash
 pip install orjson
 ```